niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     The Y-Axis rotation applied per frame gives us a Z-X plane rotation of the missile store, which gives us our orbiting motion.
 Multiplying the `_storeSpinSpeed` by `Time.deltaTime` turns it into a degrees-per-second speed instead of a degrees-per-frame speed.

 Now, if you tried this in Play Mode, you likely noticed a small issue...